 Casting is carried out at least within one day, then you have to wait for the concrete to be 7 days old, then the formwork can be dismantled and the next work done.
-The length of time this process takes and waiting for the strength of the concrete to be at a safe limit to carry out the next work makes construction projects often take longer to complete [11].
+The length of time this process takes and waiting for the strength of the concrete to be at a safed in to carry out the next work makes construction projects often take longer to complete [11].
 The compressive strength of concrete will increase with increasing age of concrete.
-What is meant here is that since the concrete begins to be molded, the rate of increase in the initial compressive strength of the concrete fast, but over time, the rate of increase slows down.
-So as a standard compressive strength of concrete is compressive strength of concrete at 28 days [12].
+What is meant here is that since the concrete begins to be molded, the rate of increase in the initial compressive strength of the initial compressive strength of the strength of concrete is compressive strength of a standard compressive strength of concrete is compressive strength of concrete at 28 days [12].

-This paper reported the results of compressive strength testing at the early age of 3 and 7 days from 2 concrete mixtures, namely concrete using river sand and concrete using mountain sand as fine aggregate.
+This paper reported the results of compressive strength testing at the early age of 3 and 7 days from 2 concrete nightures, namely concrete using river sand and concrete using mountain sand as fine aggregate.
 Compressive strength testing is carried out using compressive strength equipment.
 The compressive strength test carried out at this early age aims to determine the hydration process that occured in concrete at an early age, both using river sand and mountain sand as fine aggregate.